Do you have financing available?

 What is your dental philosophy?

 We treat our patients no differently than we treat our own family members.
 Dr. Vegter and Dr. Kuwamoto have an ongoing commitment to stay current with the latest technology.
-They take great pride in the results of their work as well as a non-invasive, mostly painless and holistic process.
+They take great pride in the results of their work as well as a non-invasive, mostly painless process.

 We strive to provide good value through the use of high quality materials and laboratories, state of the art equipment, while keeping our fees as reasonable as possible.